 About me

-My practice is informed by existentialism, humanism, psychoanalysis and phenomenology.
-I am used to dealing with a range of issues, such as anxiety, depression, loss, panic attacks, relationship breakdowns, feeling lost or stuck in life.
-However, I ultimately believe that every client’s personal experience is unique.
-By tuning into what my clients tell me, I try to help them become more aware of underlying issues which may shape their experience.
+My practice is informed by existentialism, humanism, psychoanalysis, phenomenology but, above all, it is informed by my experience of sitting with different clients over many years as they try to make sense of their lives.
+I am used to dealing with a range of issues, such as anxiety, depression, loss, panic attacks, relationship breakdowns, feeling lost or stuck.
+Despite this, I ultimately believe that every client’s personal experience is unique.
+By tuning into what my clients tell me, I help them to become more aware of underlying issues which shape their experience and relationships with others.
+In doing so, they may become better equipped to deal with their circumstances.

-Psychotherapy can feel like a daunting step at first, not least because there are so many types from which to choose.
-If you would like to arrange a session or simply have a question to ask, please get in touch by phone or email.
-My sessions typically last 50 minutes (once or twice weekly) and I offer in-person or online psychotherapy.
+If you would like to arrange a session, please get in touch by phone or email.
+My sessions typically last 50 minutes (once or twice weekly).
+I offer in-person, online or telephone psychotherapy.

 Training, qualifications & experience